-Josiane from Lebanon was far from her country when she heard about the terrible explosion at the port of Beirut in August 2020.
-She confided to those who, like her, live the word of life: "I felt pain, anger, anguish, sadness and bewilderment in my heart.
-I kept asking if all that Lebanon had been through already was not enough?
-I thought of the neighbourhood where I was born and grew up, now razed to the ground; the relatives and friends who were dead, injured or displaced; the buildings, schools and hospitals that I know very well, all destroyed.
+Josiane from Lebanon was abroad when she heard about the terrible explosion at the port of Beirut in August 2020.
+She confided to those who, like her, live the Word of Life:

+"I felt pain, anger, anguish, sadness and bewilderment in my heart.
+I kept asking if all that Lebanon had gone through already was not yet enough?
+I thought of the neighborhood where I was born and grew up - now razed to the ground; the relatives and friends who were dead, injured or displaced; the buildings, schools and hospitals that I know very well, all destroyed.

-I tried to stay close to my mother and brothers and to answer the many messages from so many other people.
-I wanted to support them with affection, prayer and by listening to everyone as they spoke of the suffering that had opened up.
-I wanted to believe - and I DO BELIEVE - that these encounters with those who suffer are a call to respond with the love that God has placed in our hearts.
-In spite of the tears, I discovered a light in the actions of many Lebanese people: it was often the younger generation who rose up, looked around and brought help to those in need.
-I felt a great sense of hope seeing the young people who are willing to seriously engage in politics because they are convinced that the solution is the path of true dialogue, of harmony and of discovering that we are brothers and sisters."
+"I tried to stay close to my mother and brothers and to answer the many messages I received from so many.
+I wanted to support them with affection, prayer and by listening as each spoke of the suffering that had been unleashed.
+I wanted to believe - and I do believe - that these encounters with those who suffer are a call to respond with the love that God has placed in our hearts.

+"Despite the tears, I discovered a light in the generous acts of many Lebanese people: it was often the younger generation who emerged, looked around and brought help to those in need.
+I felt a great sense of hope in seeing that there are young people who are willing to seriously engage in politics because they are convinced that the solution is the path of true dialogue, harmony and discovering that we are brothers and sisters."

-God is love, and those who abide in love abide in God, and God abides in them.
+"God is love, and those who abide in love abide in God, and God abides in them."

-Focolare founder, Chiara Lubich, offers us a valuable suggestion to help us live this word of the Gospel "We can no longer separate the cross from glory, we cannot separate the Crucified Lord from the Risen One.
-They are two aspects of the same mystery of God who is Love. ...
-Let us try to fulfil what God wants from us, wherever we are: ... let us try to love the people around us.
-If we do this, the effect will be surprising and more than we could hope for: our soul will be filled with peace, love and even pure joy and light. ...
-And, enriched by this experience, we will be able to help all our brothers and sisters more effectively to find happiness amidst their tears and to transform all that is troubling them into serenity.
-In this way we will become instruments of joy for many people, instruments of that happiness for which every human heart yearns."
+Focolare's founder, Chiara Lubich, offers us a valuable suggestion to help us live this word of the Gospel.
+She said, "We can no longer separate the cross from glory, we cannot separate the crucified Lord from the risen one.
+They are two aspects of the same mystery of God who is love ...

+"Let us try to fulfill what God wants from us, wherever we are ...
+Let us try to love the people around us.
+If we do this, the effect will be surprising and more than we could hope for: our soul will be filled with peace, love and even pure joy and light ...

+"Enriched by this experience, we will be able to help all our brothers and sisters more effectively to find happiness amid their tears and transform all that is troubling them into serenity.
+In this way, we will become instruments of joy for many people, instruments of that happiness for which every human heart yearns."